willhowes/CV/README.md

 ## Skills

 #### Building software
-The example projects above from the repositories on my Github profile, show projects I have built on my own and in teams.
-I write clean code and readable code so that other developers I work with are able to read and understand my code quickly.
+The examples above show projects I have built on my own and in teams.
+I write clean and readable code so that other developers can understand my code quickly.

 #### Quick Learner
 One of many reasons I was attracted to a career as a developer is the ever-changing nature of technology, which means I will always be learning something new.
 At Makers Academy, I have honed my self-led learning to become highly effective at setting my learning goals, researching for learning materials and monitoring my progress.